chail/gan-ensembling/README.md

 <a name="colab"/>

-This [Colab Notebook](https://colab.research.google.com/drive/1-qZBjn07KlWv27kKQGaKOXMBgP-Fb0Ws?usp=sharing) demonstrates the basic latent code perturbation and classification procedure on the aligned cat dataset.
+This [Colab Notebook](https://colab.research.google.com/drive/1-qZBjn07KlWv27kKQGaKOXMBgP-Fb0Ws?usp=sharing) demonstrates the basic latent code perturbation and classification procedure in a simplified setting on the aligned cat dataset.

 <a name="setup"/>